 SPECIAL SCHOOL DISTRICT

-1. Hold a valid teacher's license with
+1. Hold valid teacher's license with appropriate

-2. Have strong written, verbal, presentation,
+2. Have written, verbal, presentation, and

-3. Meet health and physical
+3. Meet health and physical requirements.

-The Middle School Teacher reports to the Middle
+The Special Education Teacher reports to the

-School Principal and Assistant Principal.
+School Principal and Assistant Principal and the Supervisor of

 1. Presents subject matter in class using varied